Methodology

 • Productive and fulfilled employees – in all cases

-In order to achieve that purpose, and all the goals that support it, you take actions that are based on group decisions.
-The best decisions — those that produce optimal outcomes — are typically those that are based on the best knowledge (i.e., the most timely, most accurate, most relevant, etc.)
+To achieve that purpose and all the goals supporting it, you take actions based on group decisions.
+The best decisions — those that produce optimal outcomes — are typically those based on the best knowledge (i.e., the most timely, most accurate, most relevant, etc.).
+Thus, there are direct linkages between:

-• The KVC makes knowledge, not the end point, but an enabling deliverable on the road to value (i.e., business results, outcomes, and impact)
+1. KVC thinking describes knowledge, not as the end point, but as an enabling force on the pathway to value

-• The KVC details the actions needed to move from one step to the next
+2. KVC details the transformations required to move from one step to the next — and the potential challenges in so doing

-• The KVC explicitly considers the users of knowledge (i.e, the knowledge demand side)
+3. KVC explicitly considers the users and applications of knowledge to solving business problems

 As one client put it, “I thought [the KVC] was a really useful diagram due to [its showing] the actions needed to move through the stages and that it didn’t just stop at knowledge like a lot of the others.”